in

 • Encourage air circulation in the garden; use spun poly or plastic sheet mulch to keep crops off the ground or grow plants on stakes and trellises.

-• To keep sowbugs from crops sprinkle diatomaceous earth around the base of plants and building foundations where bugs congregate.
+• To keep sowbugs from crops sprinkle diatomaceous earth around the base of plants and build foundations where bugs congregate.

 • Trap sowbugs under stones or boards, then remove them to another location or destroy them.